Motorcycle fatality rate in U.S. by year: Annual rates

 Between 1966 and 2008, the NHTSA estimated 148,000 people died in motorcycle accidents.
 In 2010, motorcycle accident fatalities accounted for 14% of all accident fatalities.
 It was also 14% in 2008.
 In 2008, 47% of fatal accidents were with another vehicle, and of those 77% involved a head-on collision with a motorcycle and in 7% the motorcycle was struck from behind.
 59% of those killed were wearing a helmet, which were estimated to give a 37% increased chance of overall survival and reduction in the chance of a head injury; helmet use has been the subject of various studies and laws.
 In 2013, 6% of the fatalities were passengers (non-operator) of the total deaths that year for motorcycles 4,688.

+A 2025 study analyzing FARS data (Fatality Analysis Reporting System) from 2020 to 2022 revealed an 11% increase in motorcycle fatalities across the U.S. During this period, Alaska, Hawaii, and Delaware experienced the largest increases, with fatalities rising by 100%, 84%, and 50%, respectively.
+In contrast, South Dakota, Wisconsin, and Kansas saw the most significant reductions, with fatal motorcycle crashes decreasing by 45%, 28%, and 24%, respectively.

 Ridership and demographics

 From 1980 motorcycle ownership among riders aged 40 and over increased dramatically, from 15.1 percent of all riders in 1980 to 43.7 percent in 1998.
 The mean engine displacement of the motorcycles involved in fatal crashes also increased, from an average engine size of 769 cc in 1990, to 959 cc in 2001, an increase of 24.7 percent.
 It has been suggested that the combination of older riders on higher-powered motorcycles might have been partially responsible for the increase in motorcycle deaths from the late 1990s until 2004.
 Blunt abdominal trauma can be caused by a motorcycle accident, and can damage the testes and intestines.

 Half of motorcycle fatalities in single-vehicle crashes relate to problems negotiating a curve prior to a crash—almost 60 percent of motorcyclist fatalities in single-vehicle crashes occur at night.
 However, even when riders survive, around 10% of trauma injuries include damage to the genital area, such as due to the collision of that area with a bike's gas tank.

 In 2009, motorcycle fatalities in the US declined for the first time in 11 years but remained above 4000; that year's total dropped from 5,312 to 4,469 (between 2008 and 2009).
 Automobile fatalities continued to decline for the seventh straight year before 2011.
 A decline in recreational motorcycling due to the late-2000s recession might account for the decrease in accidents, according to the authors of a report by the Governors Highway Safety Association (GHSA), but a state motorcyclists' rights organization, the Motorcycle Riders Foundation, said motorcycle use appeared to have increased, influenced by motorcycles' better fuel economy.
 A preliminary report by the GHSA estimated that the number of motorcyclist deaths in 2012 was more than 5,000, a 9% increase over 2011.